 I personally thought going down was a lot harder than going up, but taking in the breathtaking view of the lake was worth the climb.

 An Alternative Hike to Delta Lake - Taggart Lake

 If you’re looking for something a bit easier than Delta Lake, the Taggart Lake Loo is a great option.
 This 3.8 mile hike has 419 feet in elevation gain and has an amazing view of Taggart Lake with the mountains behind it.
 There are beautiful views throughout and it's common to see wildlife like moose or bears along this trail.

 Another option to spend your day in Grand Teton is by going on a rafting trip down the Snake River!
 Several companies offer rafting trips on the river.
 Typically you can pick between having a relaxing scenic float or a thrilling whitewater adventure, or combine both in one day.
-Some companies to look at are Daven Hansen Whitewater and Jackson Hole Whitewater.
-You will also want to reserve your experience a few weeks in advance.

 If you are leaving Grand Teton and driving to Jackson, I have a couple more stops worth making on your way out.
 The Chapel of Transfiguration is a small log church that was built in 1925.
 Inside the chapel, a window behind the altar provides an incredible view of the Grand Teton Mountains.
 It’s a unique building to quickly stop in and visit.

 Craig Thomas Discovery and Visitor Center